dh1tw/dh1tw.de/content/post/2020-01-21-outstanding-vhf-tropo-propagation.md

 ## My lucky morning

-While on a *normal* day I copy between 2-3 beacons, in the early morning hours of the 01.01.2020 I was able to copy a total of **8 radio beacons** at the same time.
+While on a *normal* day I copy between 2-3 beacons, in the early morning hours of 01.01.2020 I was able to copy a total of **8 radio beacons** at the same time.

 {{< figure src="/img/2020/01/tropo-ic9700-144mhz-beacon-band.png"
     link="/img/2020/01/tropo-ic9700-144mhz-beacon-band.png"